לכן אמר הנני נתן לו את־בריתי שׁלום׃

 GRUDGE/DESIRE FOR REVENGE: It is easy to make a claim for justice when actually all we are doing is giving way to our own vengeful heart in very disobedience to the Torah command that forbids holding grudges and commands us to leave vengeance into God's hands.

 Don't take vengeance on or bear a grudge against any of your people; rather, love your neighbor as yourself; I am Adonai.
 (Lev 19:18 CJB)

 Vengeance and payback are mine ...'
 (Deu 32:35 CJB)

-- ENVY.
-We can also hide a covetous heart under a cloak of righteousness.
+ENVY: We can also hide a covetous heart under a cloak of righteousness.
 It is easy to find wrong and criticise people for some unrelated fault when actually our whole motivation for dissing them is envy of their position or wealth.
-This was the sin of Korah.
-He was hiding jealousy and envy towards Moses' position.while proclaiming to stand for the right of the people claiming that they too should be considered prophets.
+This was the sin of Korach.
+He was hiding jealousy and envy towards Moses' position,while proclaiming to stand for the rights of the people, claiming that they too should be considered as holy prophets.
 The Talmud also teaches that his criticism of Moses was because he had been passed-by for a leadership position.
 Jealousy and envy are often the motivation for publicly correcting people thus embarrassing them.
-Somehow, it is hard to get away from the feeling that our candle shines brighter when we put that of others down.
+Somehow, it is hard to get away from the feeling that our candle shines brighter when we put others down.

-- FINANCIAL GAIN.
-Advertisements always start by saying their fulfilling our needs, but in fact the motivation is to line their own pockets.
+FINANCIAL GAIN.
+Advertisements always start by saying they’re fulfilling our needs, but in fact the motivation is to line their own pockets.
 Acts of charity also can often be a cloak for personal financial benefits.